When adapting an existing character for a new work the character is often altered in transition from the source material. They might become nicer

 - Get Smart

 - In the TV series Get Smart Max was a general purpose bungling idiot who only succeeds by luck and Agent 99's competence.
 In the film he's genuinely a clever guy and a great analyst, just a klutz who isn't well suited to field work.
-This was apparently done to make a romantic relationship with 99 more believable as modern audience would not accept someone as buffoonish as the original Max being attractive to a woman as capable as 99.
+This was apparently done to make a romantic relationship with 99 more believable, as a modern audience would not accept someone as buffoonish as the original Max being attractive to a woman as capable as 99.

 - Larrabee in the original series is even more of a dunce than Max (he has been referred to as "Max's Max"), whereas in the film he's a jerkass but competent agent.

-- In Fantastic Four and its sequel Ben Grimm (also known as The Thing) is a lot smarter than his comic book counterpart (though even in the comic book some writers have explained that Ben employs Obfuscating Stupidity.)
+- In Fantastic Four (2005) and its sequel, Ben Grimm (also known as The Thing) is a lot smarter than his comic book counterpart (though even in the comic book some writers have explained that Ben employs Obfuscating Stupidity.)
 For example in Rise of the Silver Surfer he instantly deduces that a picture taken of Silver Surfer arriving in Earth's atmosphere isn't a comet because "the trail is wrong".
 This is quite apt considering that Ben, like the rest of the Four, is a trained astronaut.

 - Basically, with Ben, it's this: it's established from the beginning that he's had a long, distinguished military career involving jobs and authority no idiot would have, was the one Reed got to pilot the ship during the space flight, which is why he was there, and also has multiple advanced degrees.
 However, he's got an appearance and accent that says Dumb Muscle, and as The Snark Knight, if anyone's going to poke fun at Reed's Sesquipedalian Loquaciousness, it's him, meaning he's the one repeatedly depicted as not understanding something.
 So those who know nothing of the character beyond "It's clobberin' time!" - a population that has sadly included a writer or two over the many years of the franchise - do not realize that he's actually a brilliant mind, occasionally resulting in adaptational/Depending on the Writer unintelligence, and a few surprised fans on the days we see how smart he is.
 He's just no Reed Richards (but who is?) even if it's shown that he actually understands most of Reed's Techno Babble just fine, and if a supervillain shows up and starts smashing things and you happen to be ridiculously strong, well, what is the most logical course of action?
 IT'S CLOBBERIN' TIME!